SimplyNarwall/Portfolio/content/projects/Triplight/index.md

 - Did QA and playtesting for every level of the game.
 - Created and adjusted level progression according to playtests.
 - Designed levels, both as capstone challenges and to smooth out progression curves.

+## Game Overview
+- Triplight is a sokoban style 2d turn based puzzle game centering around the idea of lasers.
+The goal of each level is to reach the flag at the end by passing through lasers, crates and a variety of other obstacles.
+As you complete levels, more mechanics continue to be gradually added to create a variety of fun, interesting, and challenging levels.

 ## Gameplay/Work Samples
 Solution to level C13, focused on combining classic Sokoban with the key features unique to our game.